-Present Futures is a nomadic collaborative of curators, educators, artists, and organizers that believe in addressing issues around structural oppression and injustice through contemporary art.
+Present Futures is a nomadic collective of curators, educators, artists, and organizers that believe in addressing issues around structural oppression and injustice through contemporary art.

-Suhaly Bautista-Carolina, otherwise known as The Earth Warrior, is an organizer, educator, herbalist, and visual artist.
+Suhaly Bautista-Carolina is a community organizer, educator, and herbalist.
 Born in New York City to AfroDominican parents, her work is rooted in harnessing and documenting the collective power of community.
-Before joining the Caribbean Cultural Center African Diaspora Institute (CCCADI) as the Director of Public Programs, Suhaly served as the Engagement & Education Manager at the public art nonprofit, Creative Time.
-She is the founder of the Afrofuturism book club, Black Magic and has worked in various capacities with organizations such as The Laundromat Project, Artspace, FOKUS, The Walls-Ortiz Gallery and The Brooklyn Children's Museum.
-As of 2016, Suhaly is a Weeksville Ambassador and serves on the Advisory Boards to Black Girl Project and More Art.
+She has worked in various capacities with organizations such as the Caribbean Cultural Center African Diaspora Institute (CCCADI), The Brooklyn Museum, The Laundromat Project, Artspace, and The Brooklyn Children's Museum.
+Her photographic documents and writings have been published in La Galeria Magazine, United Nations’ International Museum of Women and Caribbean Vistas Journal.
+Suhaly is a Weeksville Ambassador and serves on the Advisory Boards to Black Girl Project and More Art.
 She earned her B.A. and MPA from NYU, where she was named one of “NYU’s 15 Most Influential Students.”
+In 2018, Suhaly founded Moon Mother Apothecary, a brand of 100% natural, hand-made, heart-centered, moon-powered herbal products inspired by her daughter, Luna.

 Kathy Cho is an artist and curator whose practice focuses on affect theory and labor; feminisms; and archiving lived experience and alternative histories.
 Her work manifests in loose narratives created with objects, images, writings and events.
 She previously curated exhibitions with High Tide Gallery in Philadelphia, and currently co-curates with Present Futures.
 She received a BFA from the School of the Art Institute of Chicago and is currently pursuing an MFA in Curating at Goldsmiths, University of London.